Tawnygoody/Fastara/README.md

 For registered users:
 - Log Out functionality.
-- Clear profile page displaying any recipes the user has uploaded or saved, and some basic user information.
+- Profile page displaying any recipes the user has uploaded or saved and some basic user information.
 - Recipe Page, shows all information about an individual recipe.
 - Add a recipe page, allowing users to upload there own recipes.
+- Edit recipe page, allowing users to edit their existing recipes.
-- Dashboard page, allowing users to allow users to compare recipes.
+- Dashboard page, allowing users to compare recipes.

 For site admin:
-- CRUD functionality for all recipes, regardless of who uploaded them.
+- CRUD functionality for all recipes regardless of who uploaded them.

 ## Structure